james-stevens/pyrar/README.md

 Donations are paid into a UK Limited Company, so if you want a trade invoice / recipt, just ask.

-Or you can sponsor me through GitHub.
+Or you can sponsor me [through GitHub](https://github.com/sponsors/james-stevens) - Also see `Sponsor this project`

 # docker.com